sovrin-foundation/protocol/dkms/DKMS Design and Architecture V3.md

 **Authors:** Drummond Reed, Jason Law, Daniel Hardman, Mike Lodder

-**Contributors:** Devin Fisher, Lovesh Harchandani, Dmitry Khovratovich, Corin Kochenower
+**Contributors:** Christopher Allen, Devin Fisher, Lovesh Harchandani, Dmitry Khovratovich, Corin Kochenower

+**Advisors**: Stephen Wilson

-STATUS: This is the third draft of a document developed by Evernym Inc. under [a contract with the U.S. Department of Homeland Security Science & Technology Directorate](https://www.dhs.gov/science-and-technology/news/2017/07/20/news-release-dhs-st-awards-749k-evernym-decentralized-key).
-This draft is being released on 3 April 2018 to begin an open public review and comment process in preparation for DKMS to be submitted to a standards development organization such as [OASIS](http://www.oasis-open.org/) for formal standardization.
+**STATUS:** This design and architecture for a decentralized key management system (DKMS) has been developed by Evernym Inc. under [a contract with the U.S. Department of Homeland Security Science & Technology Directorate](https://www.dhs.gov/science-and-technology/news/2017/07/20/news-release-dhs-st-awards-749k-evernym-decentralized-key).
+This third draft is being released on 3 April 2018 to begin an open public review and comment process in preparation for DKMS to be submitted to a standards development organization such as [OASIS](http://www.oasis-open.org/) for formal standardization.

+**Acknowledgements:** Work on DKMS Design and Architecture has been funded in part by a Small Business Innovation Research (SBIR) grant from the **U.S. Department of Homeland Security Science and Technology Directorate**.
+The content of this specification does not necessarily reflect the position or the policy of the U.S. Government and no official endorsement should be inferred.

+**The Internet Security Research Lab at Brigham Young University** gathered feedback on decentralized key management and recovery from user surveys and UX usability studies.
+They also provided feedback on earlier drafts of this document.
+Contributions were made by Kent Seamons (faculty), Daniel Zappala (faculty), Ken Reese, Brad Spendlove, Trevor Smith, and Luke Dickinson.

 **Table of Contents**